Mining technology and innovation

 Ten mining challenges technology could solve

 As we move further into the 21st century, our sector is making great gains in automation and digitalisation.
 However, there are still critical challenges facing our industry that, for the most part, will be solved by innovative professionals and technology.
 Richard Price MAusIMM explored some of these challenges – and their potential solutions – in a recent AusIMM Bulletin article.
+Check out the list below.

 1. The liquefaction of tailings